 - Digit: uses data from your income and spending patterns to determine what you’ll be able to save.
 It then transfers this amount to your Digit account, which is FDIC -insured.

 - Chime: a mobile-only bank without the usual fees charged by traditional banks.
 Chime rounds up your purchases made with a Chime Card and sends the differences to your Chime savings account.
 You can also choose to allow the app to transfer 10% of your paycheck to your savings whenever you get paid.

 Combine Homeowners’ Insurance and Car insurance

-You probably didn’t put much thought choosing your car insurance company, because most likely, that was the company your family used when you got your first car.
+You probably didn’t put much thought into choosing your car insurance company, because most likely, that was the company your family used when you got your first car.
 And along the line, you bought your first home and chose the insurance company recommended by your real estate dealer.

 That’s how you end up with different insurances with the hassles that come with it – paying bills to several insurance companies every month and dealing with more mails and most importantly, paying a high premium overall.

 You can save money fast as soon as you call your insurance agent and inform him of your decision to combine both car and homeowners’ insurance.
 Yes, all it takes is for you to make that phone call.

 Buy in Bulk (Costco and Sam’s Club)

 According to experts, buying in bulk can save you from 20 percent to 83 percent, depending on the item.
 However, you must shop smartly to take advantage of the cost-saving benefits of bulk buying.
 You need to consider the best items to buy in bulk and those to avoid in addition to other factors.
 Bear in mind that when buying bulk, what matters is the price per unit rather than the item price.